 Aloha (and mahalo) are ineffable, indescribable, and undefinable with words alone; to be understood, they must be experienced.
 Deeper meaning and sacredness is hinted at by the root words of these words.
 Linguists differ in their opinions as to the exact meanings and origins, but this is what was told to me by my kupuna (elder): "On a spiritual level, aloha is an invocation of the Divine and mahalo is a Divine blessing.
 Both are acknowledgments of the Divinity that dwells within and without.

 Aloha can be used in tandem with other words to provide it more specific meaning, too.
-"Aloha e (name)," for instance, means aloha to a specific person while "aloha kākou" means "aloha to all (including me)."
-On the other hand, "aloha nui loa" means "very much love" or "fondest regards" while "aloha kakahiaka," "aloha awakea," "aloha 'auinala," "aloha ahiahi," and "aloha po" can be used to mean "good morninging, noontime, afternoon, evening, and night," respectively.
+"Aloha e (name)," for instance, means aloha to one particular person while "aloha kākou" means "aloha to all (including me)."
+On the other hand, "aloha nui loa" means "very much love" or "fondest regards" while "aloha kakahiaka," "aloha awakea," "aloha 'auinala," "aloha ahiahi," and "aloha po" can be used to mean "good morning, noontime, afternoon, evening, and night," respectively.

 § 5-7.5 "Aloha Spirit". (a) "Aloha Spirit" is the coordination of mind and heart within each person.
 It brings each person to the self.
 Each person must think and emote good feelings to others.
 In the contemplation and presence of the life force, "Aloha," the following unuhi laulā loa may be used: Akahai, Lōkahi, 'Olu'olu, Ha'aha'a, and Ahonui.